How to Pass the Microsoft Word Assessment Test? – With Practice Questions & Answers

 How do I prepare?

-To get a great score on the Microsoft Word test, preparation is key.
+To get a great score on the Microsoft Word tests, preparation is key.
 Focusing on memorizing the basic and most important functions in the program should be a priority.
-This way, no matter which form of the test you are taking, you’ll have the knowledge you need to complete it.
+This way, no matter which forms of the test you are taking, you’ll have the knowledge you need to complete it.
 Even if you feel like you know them by heart, you should continue to review them until your test date.

 By using the PrepPacks from Job Test Prep (access here), you will have access to hundreds of sample questions, test tips, and even practice tests.
 Everything besides the timed tests is self-paced, so you can work through the problems as you want to.
 This can be extremely beneficial, especially if you plan on studying several months ahead of the test.

-Job Test Prep offers different length memberships from 1 week to 3 months, so you’ll have plenty of time to prepare.
+Job Test Prep offers different length of memberships from 1 week to 3 months, so you’ll have plenty of time to prepare.
 If you choose to use all of the available materials that you can find to prepare for the test, you will undoubtedly score higher than you would have otherwise.

 Each version of the test has its own PrepPack:

 For each version, the packs include a wealth of information and training materials.
 You’ll get two detailed practice tests (in addition to the free one that is already provided to you), training for Microsoft Office, and 169 more sample questions outside of the practice tests.

 Each question comes with an explanation and instructions on how to solve the problem in an answer guide.
 There are examples of test questions that you’ll find on both the multiple-choice and interactive format, along with questions that could be found on either.